My fond memories of Independence in 1962

 The implementation of Jamaica’s first television station coincided with independence.

-My U.S.-born relatives and younger friends eat it with great delight despite the fact they are oblivious of its significance — poor people's food.
+My U.S.-born relatives and younger friends eat it with great delight despite the fact they are oblivious to its significance — poor people's food.

 -